huahin/huahin-manager/README.txt

 -----------------------------------------------------------------------------
 Huahin Manager REST Hive APIs

-Execution of the query does not return value
+Execution of the query.
+If it have a return value, it will be returned along with the number of executed query.
   ARGUMENTS specifies the JSON. <query> specifies the hive query.
   ~ $ curl -X POST "http://<HOSTNAME>:9010/hive/execute -F ARGUMENTS='{"query":"<query>"}'